-- 2.14 A Neighbourhood Plan's policies must address the development and use of land.
-A Neighbourhood Plan can also include a vision, priorities, recommendations and information aimed at improving the neighbourhood going beyond development and land use issues, but these will lack the statutory force of the Plan's policies. - 2.15 Neighbourhood Plans must meet basic conditions set by the Town and Country Planning Act 1990.
-They must: - Have regard to national policy and guidance issued by the Secretary of State. - Contribute to the achievement of sustainable development. - Be in general conformity with the strategic policies contained within the development plan for the area.

-In our Evidence Base, Appendix 1, we have outlined how each policy meets these basic conditions and conforms to the National Planning Policy Framework, the Camden Local Plan and other relevant strategic policies.
+- 2.16 A Neighbourhood Plan's policies must address the development and use of land.
+A Neighbourhood Plan can also include a vision, priorities, recommendations and information aimed at improving the neighbourhood going beyond development and land use issues, but these will lack the statutory force of the Plan's policies. - 2.17 Neighbourhood Plans must meet basic conditions set by the Town and Country Planning Act 1990.
+They must: - Have regard to national policy and guidance issued by the Secretary of State. - Contribute to the achievement of sustainable development. - Be in general conformity with the strategic policies contained within the development plan for the area. - In our Basic Conditions Statement, as well as in our Evidence Base (Appendix 1), we have outlined how each policy meets these basic conditions and conforms to the NPPF, the Camden Local Plan and other relevant strategic policies.